NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 Loads do not cascade, so if a library loads another library, the identifiers declared in the second library are not visible to someone else who loads the first library (unless they also directly load the second library).
 Library loads are allowed to be circular (two libraries are allowed to load one another for instance).

+The library path is usually relative to the path of the file the declaration is in, but if the first directory in the library path is "stdlib", the path is relative to "Mobius2/stdlib".

 ### Module and preamble loads

 Modules and preambles can only be loaded in the model scope (not inside another module for instance).